Big brother is watching you. And so is Tinder.

 Data brokering stretches back all the way back to the 20th Century.
 Nielsen is one of the oldest practitioners, collecting consumer data in over 100 countries.
 Other old guard brokers include Equifax and Experian, which market credit references to both consumers and businesses.
 Acxiom, however, is the biggest direct marketing broker in business, partnering with banks and retailers since the 80s, affecting 12% of direct marketing sales.
 Acxiom recorded $1.1 billion in sales in 2011 by offering “analytical services” on 144 million American households.

-To gain a clear perspective on how much that might have changed, US online advertising revenues have grown from $31.7 billion in 2011 to $88 million in 2017.
+To gain a clear perspective on how much that might have changed, US online advertising revenues have grown from $31.7 billion in 2011 to $88 billion in 2017.
 That’s a growth of 177%.

 Acxiom currently tracks 700 million adult consumers across the world, measuring 3000 plus separate shopping preferences for each household.
 The per unit value of an inactive female Facebook profile is currently $12.37 ($9.90 for a male profile), compared to the $27.61 per unit value of an active female Facebook profile.
 In total an average online user’s activity is tracked 2000 times per day.